 Because of the religious connotations of the terms faith and hope, they are taboo in the corporate world.
 It doesn’t want to associate itself with religion.
-However, both hope and faith are the elements which motivate and engage people.
+However, both hope and faith are the elements that motivate and engage people.

 Hope and faith underpin all workplace initiatives.
 The goal of every initiative is a positive outcome.
 People need to have confidence in a probable outcome to support initiatives.
 So, to avoid the association with religious terms, you substitute “planned outcome” for hope.
 And, you substitute “confidence” for faith.